aarongustafson/aaron-gustafson.com/source/_includes/about.markdown

+Hi there.

+My name is Aaron Gustafson and I work on the web.

 I am the founder and technical lead of [Easy Designs](http://easy-designs.net), through which I help clients elegantly tackle the challenges presented by all the crazy devices and screens you see everywhere using [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).

 <!-- more -->